adyavanapalli/OSTEP/homework/05/README.md

    parent process, it returns the process id (PID) of the child.
 When `wait` is called in the child process, it returns `-1` as there is no child process to wait for.

+6. This program is demonstrated [here](src/6.c).
+Calling `waitpid()` is useful when we need to wait for a specific child, or need to pass additional options like `WNOHANG` (return immediately if no child has exited), `WUNTRACED` (also return if a child has stopped (but not traced via `ptrace(2)`).
+Status for traced children which have stopped is provided even if this option is not specified), or `WCONTINUED` (also return if a stopped child has been resumed by delivery of `SIGCONT`).

+7. When the child closes `STDOUT_FILENO` and uses `printf`, no output is observed.

+8. Write a program that creates two children, and connects the standard output of one to the standard input of the other, using the `pipe()` system call.